 An NGO receiving BSCC funds must use the California State travel and per diem policy, unless the Grantee's written travel policy is more restrictive than the State's, in which case it must be used.
 Reimbursement is allowed for the cost of commercial carrier fares, parking, bridge, and road tolls, as well as necessary taxi, bus, and streetcar fares.
+This policy applies equally to NGOs that receive grant funds directly from the BSCC and those that receive grant funds indirectly through a subcontract with another NGO that received a BSCC grant award.

-• Out-of-State Travel
+Out-of-State Travel

-Out-of-state travel is restricted and only allowed in exceptional situations.
-Grantees must receive written BSCC approval prior to incurring expenses for out-of-state travel.
-Even if previously authorized in the Grant Award, Grantees must submit to the BSCC a separate formal request (on Grantee letterhead) for approval.
-Out-of-state travel requests must include a detailed justification and budget information.
+Out-of-state travel is generally restricted and only allowed in exceptional situations.
+Grantees must receive written approval from BSCC prior to incurring expenses for out-of-state travel (even if the travel was included in the Project Budget).
+Grantees must submit a separate written request on Grantee letterhead for approval to the assigned BSCC Field Representative.
+Out-of-state travel requests must include detailed justification and budget information.